Fun Fact: The Phoenix is our mascot, not our location (all our classes take place online!)

 3. Further Support via Phoenix Facebook Community

-Phoenix Project participants will also have a dedicated secret Facebook private where you can get further support, accountability, share your successes, get help through your struggles, ask for advice and much more.
+Phoenix Project participants will also have a dedicated private Facebook group where they can get further support, accountability, share their successes, get help through their struggles, ask for advice and much more.
 It’s your new virtual home – a community ready and enthusiastic to support you through this journey together.

 The program will also include additional resources to help support you – videos, articles, exercises and occasional guest speakers on relevant topics.